Choosing the best places to stay in Bali is no easy task.

 Ahhh – Uluwatu.
 If you ask me, what’s the best place to stay in Bali?
 It’s here!

-Nestled on the island’s southern tip, it boasts some of the best beaches and surf spots.
+Nestled on the island’s southern tip in the Bukit Peninsula, it boasts some of the best beaches and surf spots.

 Uluwatu has a dramatic coastline with towering cliffs overlooking the ocean.
 It’s also one of the more chilled areas in Bali, attracting a crowd looking to escape the hustle and bustle of Kuta and Seminyak.